hpreston/nso-package-tacacs-auth/README.md

 This project focuses on enabling TACACS based external authentication for Cisco NSO.

 ## Background
-External Authentication for is accomplished by creating some script that NSO will call whenever someeone tries to login.
-NSO simply passes the credentials provided to the script as a standard input in the forom of `"[user;password;]\n"` and expects an output such as `accept ncsadmin ncsoper 1004 1004 /tmp`.
+External Authentication for NSO is accomplished by creating some script that NSO will call when someeone tries to login.
+NSO simply passes the credentials provided to the script via standard input in the format `"[user;password;]\n"` and expects an output such as `accept ncsadmin ncsoper 1004 1004 /tmp`.
 In this example the user will be placed into the groups `ncsadmin` and `ncsoper`.

 What is done in the external authentication script is irrelevant to NSO, all that matters is the output.
 For example, this script would work fine, but result in any provided credentials passing authentication and being authorized for both admin and operator roles.

 ```python
 #! /usr/bin/env python3